 2. You smell a bitter odor, or you see evidence of an electrical fire, like charring.

-Worn out wires or broken wires can cause fires.
-They can be burn out quickly but they can still be dangerous so you need to get an electrician in right away.
+Worn-out wires or broken wires can cause fires.
+They can burn out quickly but they can still be dangerous so you need to get an electrician in right away.

-3. If you have an old fuse box that uses small circular fuses, than you definitely need to upgrade!
+3. If you have an old fuse box that uses small circular fuses then you definitely need to upgrade!